zyocum/text-alpha/README.md

   -h, --help            show this help message and exit -g GLOB_PATTERN, --glob-pattern GLOB_PATTERN
-                        glob pattern for matching annotation files within each annotator directory (default: *.adm.json) -R, --non-recursive   if this is specified, annotator directories will not be searched recursively for annotatin files (default: True)
+                        glob pattern for matching annotation files within each annotator directory (default: *.adm.json) -R, --non-recursive   if this is specified, annotator directories will not be searched recursively for annotation files (default: True)
-  -l LABELS [LABELS ...], --labels LABELS [LABELS ...]
+  -i {tokens,mentions,postags,lemmas,sentences}, --items {tokens,mentions,postags,lemmas,sentences}
-                        allow-list of labels to check (by default, all labels in the data will be assessed) (default: None) -p, --pair-wise       assess IAA pair-wise for each pair of annotators (default: False)
+                        choose which ADM attribute items to compute alpha for (default: mentions) -l LABELS [LABELS ...], --labels LABELS [LABELS ...] allow-list of labels to check (by default, all labels in the data will be assessed) (default: None) -p, --pair-wise       assess IAA pair-wise for each pair of annotators (default: False)